curtisalexander/gh-dl/README.md

 ```

 ## Caveats
+As of *2016-07-29*, I don't believe this is necessary anymore due to the `httr` package making use of the `curl` package for HTTPS downloads.
+I will verify and then remove the unneeded code and the entry below here in the `README.md`.

 I have need to use a [custom certificate](https://github.com/curtisalexander/til/blob/master/R/custom-cert.md) in order to download packages using `httr`.
 If you have a similar need, then create a variable in `.Renviron` named `HTTR_CAINFO` which points to your CA file.
 For my needs, I have an entry in `.Renviron` that looks like the following.

 ```